Precision Fuel gels and chews review from a runner’s perspective

 PF 30 Chew review

-These energy chews have a high carb to weight ratio, perfect for fuelling on the go.
-Each serving contains 2 chews that deliver a total of 30g of carbs.
+These energy chews are ideal for fuelling on the go, with a high carb to weight ratio.
+Each pack contains two chews with a total of 30g of carbs.

-They come in 2 flavours: the Original which has a very subtle citrus taste and the Mint & Lemon combo which is more pronounced.
+They are available in two flavours: Original with a subtle citrus taste and Mint and Lemon which is slightly stronger.

-Energy chews are probably the nutrition item I use the most in my training.
-I’ll have some before a short morning run if I’ve not had breakfast, before a track workout or even a race.
+Energy chews are probably the fuelling product I use the most in my training.
+I will have some before a short morning run if I have not eaten breakfast, before a track session or even before a race.

-What I love the most about the PF Chews and Precision Fuel in general is that I’m not experiencing any flavour fatigue, because the taste is so subtle.
+What I love most about the PF Chews, and Precision Fuel in general, is that I do not experience any flavour fatigue.
+The subtle taste means I never get sick of them.

-The texture is great, not too sticky, easy to chew and it doesn’t get stuck in my teeth unlike other brands I’ve tried.
+The texture is also spot on.
+They are not too sticky, easy to chew and do not get stuck in my teeth unlike other brands I have tried.

 PF 30 Gel review

-Each PF 30 gel delivers 30g of carbs with a 2:1 glucose to fructose ratio to optimise absorption.
-They come in a neutral “Original” flavour with a very slight hint of citrus.
+Each PF 30 Gel contains 30g of carbs with a 2 to 1 glucose to fructose ratio to support fast absorption.
+They come in a neutral Original flavour with just a hint of citrus.

-I am someone who’s been struggling to take on fuel during long runs and taking ages to finish a gel.
-I wanted to try the PF 30 gels because I had only heard positive feedback.
+I have always struggled to take on fuel during long runs and I used to take ages to finish a gel.
+I had heard so much positive feedback about the PF 30 gels that I decided to try them.

-I had no stomach discomfort and it was the very first time that I genuinely enjoyed taking a gel.
-As I am writing this post, I’m just starting a half marathon training block and this time around I’ll be using PF30 gels both in training and during the race.
+I also had zero stomach issues and it was the first time I actually enjoyed taking a gel mid run.
+As I write this post, I am just starting a half marathon training block and I will be using PF 30 gels throughout my training and on race day.

 PF 30 Caffeine Gel review

-The caffeine version has the same composition and texture as the original gel, delivering 30g of carbs with a 2:1 glucose to fructose ratio and an Informed Sport certified formula.
+This gel has the same carb content and texture as the original, with 30g of carbs and a 2 to 1 glucose to fructose ratio.
+It is also Informed Sport certified.

-There was also no bitter aftertaste, I wouldn’t have known that there was caffeine if it wasn’t written on the sachet.
+There was no bitter aftertaste at all.
+In fact, I would not have known it contained caffeine if it was not printed on the packet.

 Final words